Improving and expanding the network

 The Chief Peguis Greenway Extension Project will close a gap within the pedestrian and cycling network from Henderson Hwy to Main St.

-A study is required to develop a preliminary design for the rehabilitation as well as improvements to the pedestrian and cycling network in the study area.
+A preliminary design study, completed in 2017, developed a design for the bridge and road rehabilitation, as well as improvements to the active transportation network in the study area.
+Construction is expected to begin in spring 2018.

 The City is rehabilitating Pembina Hwy travel lanes and sidewalks, and adding buffered bike lanes between Arbuthnot St (south of Grant Ave) and Osborne St. Portions of Corydon Ave and McMillan Ave are also included.